Make it clear that you want the harassment to stop

 Make sure to document this interaction!
 (You can find more information on this in the sections below.)

 If you don't feel comfortable directly confronting this individual or the harassment continues despite your efforts to tell the person to stop, continue reading the next section.

 That probably goes against everything you’ve been trained or onboarded to do, but it’s the best advice we can give you.
 We want you to be as informed and protected as possible before you take the step of talking to HR.

 Write down your story and document everything

 We mean everything.
 Keep a written record of all interactions you have with the harasser.
 This doesn’t have to be fancy!
 Just scribble it down on a piece of paper, but always write the date, and include as much detail as you can.
 What happened?
 Where did it happen?
 Who else heard or saw it?
 If you talked about the situation with anyone at work, write down those conversations too with the same amount of detail.

-Our tool (under the Resources tab) is a great way to organize your thoughts and create a timeline so you stay solid on the facts and timing.
+Our guides (under the Resources tab) are a great way to organize your thoughts and create a timeline so you stay solid on the facts and timing.
 When you don’t know an exact date, give an estimate.
 If you’re not sure a detail is relevant, throw it in anyway.
 The more facts, the better.
 Detail is the stamp of truth!

 Report to HR

 Report the sexual harassment, in writing, to HR and to any supervisors who may be capable of retaliating against you (more on that later).
 Always write the date/time at the top of the report, and keep a copy stored in a safe place.
 (Do not give away your only copy!)